 - Press the sitting bones within the floor, and let the crown of your head pointing towards the ceiling to lengthen the spine.

 - When you exhale take the knees towards the floor bringing the spine up and strong.

 - You can also practice the pose by gently bouncing the legs up and down like butterfly wings.

 - Hold this position, and enjoy deep breaths in this pose for as long as needed.

-- Whichever variation you choose, take 5 to 10 breaths in the pose. (or 1 to 5 minutes).
+- Maintain the final pose, and take 5 to 10 breaths in the pose. (or 1 to 5 minutes).

 Benefits of Baddha

 - Traditional texts say that- consistent practice of this pose until late into pregnancy is said to help ease childbirth.